MicrosoftDocs/cpp-docs/docs/windows/module-getclassobject-method.md

 ## Return Value

 ## Remarks
- Use this method only for COM, not the [!INCLUDE[wrt](../atl/reference/includes/wrt_md.md)].
+ Use this method only for COM, not the Windows Runtime.
 This method exposes only IClassFactory methods.

 ## Requirements
  **Header:** module.h